iobis/manual/vocabulary.md

 The obistools R package also has the [map_fields function](https://github.com/iobis/obistools#map-column-names-to-darwin-core-terms) that you can use to map your dataset fields to a DwC term.

-## How to correctly map eMoF terms to preferred BODC vocabulary
+## How to map eMoF terms to preferred BODC vocabulary

 ### MeasurementOrFact vocabularies